losandes/polyn-blueprint/README.md

   optionalDecimalTo15Places: 'decimal:15?',
   // custom validation
   /**
+   * Lets you define your own validators inline, and gives you
+   * access to other properties for complex validation.
+   * This is useful when you have properties that are required
+   * depending on the values of other properties.
    * @param {string} key - the name of the property that is being validated (custom in this case)
    * @param {any} value - the value being validated (i.e. `input[key]`)
    * @param {any} input - the object that is being validated